cosmologicon/pygame-text/README.md

 the box.
 Other than `fontsize` and positional arguments, you can pass all the same keyword arguments to `ptext.drawbox` as to `ptext.draw`.
 The return value is the same as for `ptext.draw`.

+## `ptext.layout`:

+	font, lines = ptext.layout("hello world", fontsize=50, center=(500, 500))
+	for text, rect in lines:
+		pass

+`ptext.layout` returns a `pygame.font.Font` object and a list of lines.
+Each line is a 2-tuple consisting of a string of text and a `pygame.Rect` object.
+The Rect indicates where on the destination surface the given line of text will appear.

+`ptext.layout` takes all the same arguments as `ptext.draw`.
+The following arguments are silently ignored, since they have no effect on the layout:

+	color background ocolor scolor gcolor shade alpha surf cache

+Rotated text is not supported by this method.
+The `angle` keyword argument, if specified, must be 0.

 ## Other public methods

 These methods are used internally, but you can use them if you want.
 They should work fine.